dsohom17/Iris-Flower-Classification/README.md

 # Iris-Flower-Classification
-Given Sepal and Petal lengths and width predict the class of Iris
+Given sepal and petal lengths and width predict the class of Iris